viamrobotics/docs/docs/mobility/motion/_index.md

 linkTitle: "Motion"
 weight: 20
 type: "docs"
-description: "The motion service enables your robot to plan and move its components relative to itself, other robots, and the world."
+description: "The motion service enables your machine to plan and move its components relative to itself, other machines, and the world."
 tags: ["motion", "motion planning", "services"]
 icon: "/services/icons/motion.svg"
 no_list: true